syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 * **Using UrlAdaptor**

 The [UrlAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor) serves as the base adaptor for facilitating communication between remote data services and an UI component.
 It enables the remote binding of data to the Blazor DataGrid component by connecting to an existing pre-configured API service linked to the MySQL Server database.
 While the Blazor DataGrid component supports various adaptors to fulfill this requirement, including [Web API](https://blazor.syncfusion.com/documentation/data/adaptors#web-api-adaptor), [OData](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor), [ODataV4](https://blazor.syncfusion.com/documentation/data/adaptors#odatav4-adaptor), [Url](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor), and [GraphQL](https://blazor.syncfusion.com/documentation/data/adaptors#graphql-service-binding), the `UrlAdaptor` is particularly useful for the scenarios where a custom API service with unique logic for handling data and CRUD operations is in place.
-This approach allows for custom handling of data and CRUD operations, and the resultant data returned in the `Result` and `Count` format for display in the Blazor DataGrid component.
+This approach allows for custom handling of data and CRUD operations, and the resultant data returned in the `result` and `count` format for display in the Blazor DataGrid component.

 * **Using CustomAdaptor**